 - Farewell dinner

-The Hilton Colon Quito hotel is conveniently located just a 10 minute walk from Colonial Quito.
-Each of the hotel's rooms features city views, wireless internet, plasma TV, air conditioning, coffee maker and hair dryer.
-Other highlights of the hotel include restaurants, fitness center, spa and an outdoor, heated pool.
+The Hilton Colon Guayaquil Hotel is conveniently located a 5 minute drive from the airport.
+Each of the hotel's 294 rooms features broadband and wireless internet, plasma TV, air conditioning, coffee maker and hair dryer.
+Other highlights of the hotel include 5 restaurants, fitness center, spa and an outdoor pool.

-Iguana Crossing hotel is the newest addition to Isabela Island.
-It's located on the southern part of the island, with only National Park beyond it.
+Iguana Crossing is located on the southern part of the island, with only National Park beyond it.
 The hotel is the only one on Isabela with an oceanfront swimming pool, and each of its rooms features great views of either the beachfront or Sierra Negra Volcano.
 Iguana Crossing also has central air conditioning, wireless internet, laundry facilities, rooftop Jacuzzi, and a restaurant and bar.
 Rooms here feature a flat screen TV, alarm clock with an iPod dock, hair dryer, safety deposit box, and tasteful, rustic design.